2024-ongoing | Research

 Recognizing this continuum in the sounds of Radio SS113 allows for greater awareness – and hopefully greater respect – of the profound ecological relationships at play in a given environment.

-The synchronized recording of these sound streams can capture a significant portion of the most frequent acoustic events in the area: the eternal marine currents, the sudden roar of countless Ape 50s, the echo of holidaymakers’ karaoke, the cries of seagulls in flight, the Doppler effect of ambulance sirens, the rustling of dry seaweed.
+The synchronized recording of these sound streams is capable of capturing a significant portion of the most frequent acoustic events in the area: the eternal sea currents like the sudden roar of countless Ape 50s, the echo of vacationers’ karaoke sessions like the screeching of seagulls in flight, the Doppler effect of ambulance sirens like the hiss of dried seaweed.

-Thanks to repeated and prolonged recordings, it will be possible to collect auditory traces of the place that have a less frequent rhythm: the hum of fishing lights hunting octopuses on new moon nights, the songs from car radios that change with the seasons, the storms whipped up by the Mistral, the chatter of pilgrims heading to the Madonna della Milicia sanctuary at the beginning of September.
+Thanks to continuous recording, it is possible to perceive auditory traces that have a less frequent rhythm: the buzz of lampara fishing boats hunting for octopus on full moon nights, the songs on car radios that change with the passing of the seasons, the storms lashed by the Mistral wind, the shouts of pilgrims heading to the sanctuary of the Madonna della Milicia in early September.

-Any quadriphonic recording of Radio SS113 lasting at least 30 minutes, without the need for special filters or post-production, creates a rich, dense, and interesting sound scene to explore, ideal for installation and playback in spaces of various sizes and configurations.
+Any quadriphonic recording of Radio SS113 lasting more than 30 minutes, without the need for special filters or post-production, creates a rich, dense, and interesting sound scene to explore, ideal for installation and playback in spaces of various sizes and configurations.

 Depending on the characteristics of the area, appropriate acoustic sources will be chosen to best transmit each of the recorded streams.
 To respect the original microphone configuration, the sources of coastal and marine sounds will be opposed in space to the road and terrestrial ones, creating a full and complex sound experience for listeners moving within the installation area.